callahanchris/callahanchris.github.io/source/_posts/2014-10-08-behind-the-scenes-of-the-has-many-active-record-association.markdown

 end
 ```

-In the case of our domain model, the second line of the `has_many` method will add the key "characters" pointing to the value of our `reflection` from above -- the instance of the `ActiveRecord::Reflection::HasManyReflection` class -- to the `_reflections` hash.
+In the case of our domain model, the second line of the `has_many` method will add the key `"characters"` pointing to the value of our `reflection` from above -- the instance of the `ActiveRecord::Reflection::HasManyReflection` class -- to the `_reflections` hash.

-Let's make an instance of the `House` model
+Let's make an instance of the `House` class.

 ```ruby
 stark = House.create(surname: "Stark", sigil: "Direwolf", motto: "Winter is coming.")